Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Datasets and Experiment Setup

-\sssection{DukeMTMC:}~DukeMTMC \citep{ristani2016MTMC} is a multi-view video dataset for multi-view tracking, human detection, and ReID.
+DukeMTMC \citep{ristani2016MTMC} is a multi-view video dataset for multi-view tracking, human detection, and ReID.
 The multi-view video dataset has videos from 8 synchronized cameras for 85 minutes with 1080p resolution at 60 fps.
 For our counting experiments, we use 4 cameras that have overlapping fields-of-view (cameras 2, 3, 5 and 8).
 The synchronized videos are sampled every 3 seconds, resulting in 989 multi-view images.
 The first 700 images are used for training and the remaining 289 for testing. \zq{Using the same sampling method for creating the DukeMTMC training set, 200 multi-view frames are extracted from DukeMTMC Test Hard set for extra evaluation.} Camera extrinsic and homography parameters are provided by the dataset.
-In the original dataset, annotations for each view are only provided in the view ROIs, which are all non-overlapping on the ground-plane.
+In the original dataset, annotations for each view are only provided in the view ROIs, which are all non-overlapping on the ground-plane and \zqq{in Camera 8, only R3 region is used and R1 and R2 are excluded}.
 Since we are interested in overlapping cameras, we project the annotations from each camera view to the overlapping areas in all other views.
 Region R2 (see Fig. \ref{fig:datasets}) is excluded during the experiment, since there are no annotations provided there.